 Fortunately, VSCode now also enjoys the affluence of extensions.
 Almost all of my Atom plugins find their counterparts in VSC.
-The only advantage of Atom is the beautifulness in contrast to the VSCode default theme’s coarseness, but hopefully the Atom One Dark theme and keymap extensions are the cure.
+The only advantage of Atom is the beautifulness in contrast to the VSCode default theme’s coarseness (the blue status bar is horrible), but hopefully the Atom One Dark theme and keymap extensions are the cure.

-Just after Microsoft successfully bought Github, it seems for me the right time to switch from Atom to VSCode finally.
+Just after Microsoft successfully bought Github, it seems the right time to switch from Atom to VSCode finally.

 Test Analytics is a quite good project from Google for testing analysis practice.
 It is open sourced at http://code.google.com/p/test-analytics/.
 However the documentation is quite limited and not straight forward for configuration and setup.